noremacskich/Haunted-House-Video-Converter/Haunted House Video Converter/readme.txt

 	Yes it is possible : https://github.com/youtube/api-samples

+Design Choice Decisions
+	If the user has a custom avi that they want to use, that doesn't follow the default naming convnetion of the QSEE system, then it's up to them to handle it.

+	The processTheFiles() function will keep track of when a file needs to be processed, don't need to do it anywhere else.

 So we have three directory types :

 	pathToOriginal -
 		This is the path to the directory where all the videos were initially stored.
+		Files in this immediate directory will be referred to as "Original".

 	pathToOriginal + "Sorted_Videos" -
 		This is where the videos are moved to in the sorting process.
 The videos are moved from the pathToOriginal dirctory to the respective channels in this directory
+		Files in this immediate directory will be referred to as "Sorted".

 	pathToOriginal + "Converted_Videos" -
 		This is where the videos are stored once they have been converted.
 This should have an identical structure to the Sorted_Videos directory.
 		Also the individual file size differences should be no greater than 2mb when compared with the original videos.
 			If it is, then keep track of it in the lstConvertedFilesToCheck list.
+		Files in this immediate directory will be referred to as "Converted"